apivideo/api.video-reactnative-live-stream/docs/Zoom.md

 ## Zoom

 There are a native zoom feature built into this package.
-Just ensure to set the prop `nativeZoomEnabled` to true.
+Just ensure to set the prop `enablePinchedZoom` to true.
 You can however implement this yourself using the `setZoomRatio` method on the LiveStreamView ref.
 \
 \